Co-determination & naturalisation

 Co-determination and active shaping

-In the Canton of St.Gallen, foreigners are not allowed to vote or elect a person.
+In the canton of St.Gallen, foreigners are not allowed to vote or elect a person.

 In addition to political participation, you can actively shape life in your environment by working in an association or other organization.
 Get involved where your interests lie!

-Here are some examples of where you can get involved:
+Some examples of where you can get involved:

 - Integration projects